mrobson/fuse-fabric8-amq-camel-request-reply/README.md

 	ActiveMQ.Advisory.NetworkBridge                              0           0           0           3           0           0
 	ActiveMQ.Advisory.Queue                                      0           0           0           1           0           0
 	redhat.queue                                                 0           0           1        4728        4728           0

-8) You can also check out the messages being written to the filesystem on the 'fuse-services' node under 'containers/fuse-services/fabric8-karaf-1.0.0.redhat-431/data/activemq'.

-	[root@fusefabric5 activemq]# tail -n 5 RedHatConsumer-20150614.txt
-	The message time is: Sun Jun 14 16:12:09 EDT 2015
-	The message time is: Sun Jun 14 16:12:10 EDT 2015
-	The message time is: Sun Jun 14 16:12:11 EDT 2015
-	The message time is: Sun Jun 14 16:12:12 EDT 2015
-	The message time is: Sun Jun 14 16:12:13 EDT 2015

 Done!